drewww/prism/_sources/making-a-roguelike/part2.rst.txt

       level:removeActor(self.owner) -- into the depths with you! end

-This ones simple, we remove the floating actor from the level.
+This one's simple, we remove the floating actor from the level.

 Triggering Fall With a System
 -----------------------------

 Okay so we've got the fall action done, but this isn't exactly something most actors are doing willingly.
-I doubt the kobold is going to opt to fall by itself.
+Kobolds aren’t exactly volunteering to fall into the void.

 Let's create a System to listen in and make sure things fall when they ought to.